Azure/azure-powershell/src/ResourceManager/Resources/Commands.Resources/help/Get-AzADSpCredential.md

 ### Example 3 - List credentials by piping

 ```
-PS C:\> Get-AzureRmADServicePrincipal -ObjectId 58e28616-99cc-4da4-b705-7672130e1047 | Get-AzureRmADSpCredential
+PS C:\> Get-AzADServicePrincipal -ObjectId 58e28616-99cc-4da4-b705-7672130e1047 | Get-AzADSpCredential
 ```

-Gets the service principal with object id "58e28616-99cc-4da4-b705-7672130e1047" and pipes it to the Get-AzureRmADSpCredential cmdlet to list all credentials for that service principal.
+Gets the service principal with object id "58e28616-99cc-4da4-b705-7672130e1047" and pipes it to the Get-AzADSpCredential cmdlet to list all credentials for that service principal.

 ## PARAMETERS